Greek reforms list proposes bad bank, lowers asset sales target

 The reforms list also pledged to reduce early retirements to cut the burden on the country's tottering pension system but sought to avoid any tax hikes in the key tourism sector.

-Athens' estimate of 1.5 billion euros ($1.63 billion) in proceeds from privatisations this year is about 30 percent less than the current target of 2.2 billion euros included in Greece's bailout programme.
+Athens' estimate of 1.5 billion euros (1.10 billion pounds) in proceeds from privatisations this year is about 30 percent less than the current target of 2.2 billion euros included in Greece's bailout programme.

-The list also proposes the bad bank be set up with 10.9 billion euros in bank bailout funds that were returned to the euro zone last month. ($1 = 0.9228 euros) (Reporting by Lefteris Papadimas, Writing by Deepa Babington; editing by Costas Pitas)